stlab/adobe-contract-checks/README.md

   points in the
   code.
-The most common kind of invariants are **class invariants**, which hold wherever it is valid to inspect an instance from outside the class, but other invariantss (especially [loop invariants](https://en.wikipedia.org/wiki/Loop_invariant)) are also useful.
+The most common kind of invariants are **class invariants**, which hold wherever it is valid to inspect an instance from outside the class, but other invariants (especially [loop invariants](https://en.wikipedia.org/wiki/Loop_invariant)) are also useful.

 This library provides macros for checking preconditions